DarnedBuzzard70/Clash-For-Windows/README.md

 # Clash For Windows
 Back up of Clash for Windows.

-I would like to commemorate the excellent network proxy tools that have accompanied us through this journey.
+Commemorate the excellent network proxy tools that have accompanied us through this journey.